-Toyota began invaded the American car market on this day in 1957 when the company established its American headquarters.
-They set up shop in an old Rambler dealership in Hollywood, California.
-Executives believed that the Toyopet, also known as the Toyota Crown, would be the first choice for a second car for American families.
-Sales began in 1958 and they quickly discovered their small, underpowered vehicle was not a hit.
-After selling just 286 of the cars and one Land Cruiser that year, Toyota was quick to reevaluate its approach to the American car market.
+Toyota began its invasion of the American car market on this day in 1957 when the company established its US headquarters in an old Rambler dealership in Hollywood, California.
+Executives believed that the Toyota Toyopet, also known as the Toyota Crown, would be the first choice for a second car for American families.
+Sales began in 1958 and they quickly discovered their small, under-powered vehicle was not the home run they hoped for.
+After selling just 286 of the cars and one Land Cruiser that year, Toyota was forced to reevaluate its approach to selling stateside.

-When the Toyopet was discontinued in the US in 1961, the Land Rover carried Toyota until 1965 when it introduced the Corona.
-The Corona soon went viral with buyers.
-By July of 1967 Toyota was the third best selling import brand in America.
-In 1968 the company introduced the massively successful Corolla.
+After a 1961 decision to discontinue the Toyopet, the Land Rover carried Toyota in the US until 1965.
+That year, Toyota introduced the Corona, which marked the Japanese automakers first American hit.
+By July of 1967, Toyota ranked as the third best selling import in America.
+In 1968, the company introduced the massively successful Corolla, still a staple of the Toyota lineup today.
 This car launched the company to the number one import spot by 1975, surpassing Volkswagen.
-The Corolla has since become the number one selling passenger sedan of all time.
-Some 45 million have left the assembly line since its original introduction.
+The Corolla has since become the number one selling passenger sedan of all time with some 45 million built.